Civicverse/Civicverse/README.md

 - Users generate and control a **decentralized identity locally**
 - Keys generated **client-side or offline**
 - ❌ No platform custody
-- ❌ No recovery, freezes, reversals, or overrides
+- ❌ No freezes, reversals, or overrides ever!
-- ⚠️ Loss of keys equals loss of access
+- ⚠️ Loss of keys does not mean loss of access.

 **Identity is portable across:**
 - 🌍 Worlds